Policy Breakdown

 - Attribute completeness: Listings missing required attributes (size, color, material, etc.) are deprioritized in search results

-3. Returns Policy Enforcement Updates
+3. Returns Policy Enforcement

 Severity: MEDIUM · Official source